nuuuwan/news_lk3_data/README.md

 8. Minister of Fisheries, Aquatic and Ocean Resources – Ramalingam Chandrasekar

 9. Minister of Rural Development, Social Security and Community Empowerment – Upali Pannilage

+10. Minister of Industries and Entrepreneurship Development – Sunil Handunetti

+11. Minister of Public Security and Parliamentary Affairs – Ananda Wijepala

 ...